Thursday, July 7, 2016

 There you have it: The Bible says the Exodus happened about 906 years before Jerusalem was destroyed.

 When was Jerusalem destroyed?
 The Generally Accepted Date of the destruction of Jerusalem is 586 B.C.E.
-If true, it would put the Exodus around 1492 B.C.E., (586 + 906) and the destruction of Jericho, the beginning of the conquest of Canaan, 40 years later in 1452 B.C.E.
+If true, it would put the Exodus at 1492 B.C.E., (586 + 906), not 1250 B.C.E.
+That means the archaeologists accepted date for the Exodus is off by about 250 years!

-But we know about Generally Accepted Dates, now, don’t we?
-Is that date for the destruction of Jerusalem reliable?
+There's another error to look at.
+We know about Generally Accepted Dates, don’t we?
+Is the accepted date for the destruction of Jerusalem reliable?
 We’ll look at that next.

 No comments: